ndinata/transfer/readme.md

 - compiler error messages are the real MVPs
 - Rust's ownership doesn't bite me as often as I thought it would (although expected since I'm just... printing things and calling shell commands for the most part)
 - Cargo workspaces is neat
-- high-level features (pattern matching, `map` etc.) make this journey enjoyable!
+- high-level features (pattern matching, `map` etc.) have made this journey enjoyable
+- Availability and diversity of crates reminds me of [npm](https://www.npmjs.com), although most of the crates I've encountered in contrast don't really provide detailed docs and examples in English; they provide them in code in [docs.rs](https://docs.rs) instead.
+Have had to download and run the examples locally way more than I used to do with JS/TS packages, which is an interesting new experience.